 Compact, cozy, something for everyone

 All of Leuven’s sightseeing stops are either within walking distance or cycling distance from each other.
 Renting a bicycle is a handy way to take also a ride around the green city periphery.
 The selection of restaurants and shops is wide and diverse.
 Head into the streets around the Grote and the Oude Markt for a tasty lunch or dinner.
 There are plenty of choices, from Leuven’s ‘haute dogs’ to vegetarian dishes, from traditional Flemish specialities to gastronomic cuisine.
-And you won’t want for a trendy coffee bar.
+Vist one of the trendy coffee bars.
 Stroll through the shopping streets, lined with fashionable design shops, unique boutiques, larger chain stores, and any number of speciality shops.
 You can also come shop here till you drop every first Sunday of the month.
 Experience the delightfulness of this compact city together with Leuven locals.

 For art lovers